explainers-by-googlers/single-axis-scroll-containers/README.md

 # Web Compatibility

 To minimize web compatibility impact, there is no behavior change when only one `overflow` axis is set (for example, `overflow-x: scroll`).

+The only behavior change is `clip` combined with a scrollable value (for example, `overflow: scroll clip`), which is [no longer converted to `hidden`](https://github.com/w3c/csswg-drafts/issues/12289).
+Usage is tracked by the [`SingleAxisScroller`](https://chromestatus.com/metrics/feature/timeline/popularity/5862) use counter.